lcampit/ThoughtSync/README.md

 their own note collection, comfortably from the command line, using their own `EDITOR`.

+ThoughtSync offers git support to add and commit changes to users note, with an option to support git remotes and pulling/pushing changes.

-It was born to be used with an [Obsidian](https://obsidian.md/)-type vault in mind, but it is compatible with just any note collection contained in a single folder.
+ThoughtSync was born to be used with an [Obsidian](https://obsidian.md/)-type vault in mind, but it is compatible with just any note collection contained in a single folder.
 This collection is commonly referred to